Aidas415/Final-project-Paulini/testCases.md

 - The user is successfully redirected to `https://paulini.lt/akcijos-ir-naujienos`
 - the top-left corner of the page shows the breadcrumb `PAULINI > AKCIJOS IR NAUJIENOS`
 - The page shows offers where each includes a title, short description, and optionally an image or expiration date
-- The `AKCIJOS IR NAUJIENOS` menu item is underlined

 ### 🧪✅ **TC 03.03. - The "PASLAUGOS IR PREKĖS" page is accessible from the "hamburger" menu**